covidincustody/data-transparency-bscc/README.md

 Reminder: There is no need to change the dataset links in the files but the raw data are also shown in the repository.

 Please contact info@covidincustody.org for any questions or concerns.

+#Usage
+There are no prerequisites or installation required.
+The preprocessing results and data visulization/analysis results will be stored in the same directory as utils.py and run.py.
+Once both code files are downloaded, please run the following: